 A1.
-Water quality conditions in Eagle Lake were again highly favorable in 2014; water clarity was very high, and no blue green algae blooms were apparent.
-The lake has suffered from some invasive weed issues, although this was no as apparent as usual in 2014.
+Water quality conditions in Eagle Lake were again highly favorable in 2015; water clarity was very high (and higher than usual), and no blue green algae blooms were apparent.
+The lake has suffered from some invasive weed issues, although these impacts may not has been as apparent in 2015.